-If your broadband contract has data caps, it is worth keeping an eye on how much you use.
+If your broadband contract has data caps, it’s worth keeping an eye on how much you use.
 This is definitely true for the first couple of months until you know roughly how much you or your family uses in an average month.

 Other methods for monitoring usage described below (such as data monitoring tools or traffic meters in Wi-Fi routers) aren't recommended for monitoring capped broadband packages, as they are not reliable enough.

 How to monitor usage if you have unlimited broadband

 If you have unlimited broadband, your ISP likely won’t provide a bandwidth monitoring tool, as you don’t really need one.
 But there are other ways to check, such as router logs or third-party tools.

 Your Wi-Fi router may offer a feature to track data.
 It may be called ‘traffic use’, ‘traffic meter’, ‘internet usage’ or similar.
 This is the best option if you can't monitor usage via your ISP because it will measure data use for your entire home network.

 One thing to note about third-party data meter tools: if you use a program to monitor bandwidth usage as part of a dispute with your provider, their findings will often not be accepted by your ISP.

 How to check mobile broadband data usage

-Most mobile contracts have data caps and it is well worth monitoring your usage (at least during the early stages of a new contract) to see how much you use.
-This is true for mobile phones and mobile broadband dongles; both will include data caps, and networks will likely charge heavily for exceeding those caps or cut off internet access until you purchase more data.
+Most mobile contracts have data caps, and it’s well worth monitoring your usage (at least during the early stages of a new contract) to see how much you use.
+This is true for mobile phones and mobile broadband dongles.
+Both include data caps, and networks will likely charge heavily for exceeding those caps or cut off internet access until you purchase more data.